laurarnichols/defectCrossSectionsDocs/pages/getting-started.md

 {% include note.html content="The [`Export`][calculations_export] currently only works with the standard version of VASP or to export only the energies from results from the gamma-only version of VASP.
 Assumptions made in the code are not compatible with the noncollinear version." %}

 To setup the defect cross sections code, clone the repo, then edit the parameters at the top of the main `Makefile`.
-The QE-based versions of `Export` is currently out of date, so don't worry about updating those values.
+The QE-based versions of `Export` are currently out of date, so don't worry about updating those values.
 Make sure to update the compilers `f90` and `mpif90` to the intel wrappers specific to your system.

 {% include note.html content="The `Export` and `TME` codes utilize binary I/O for parallelization.
 This feature has only been tested with an Intel compiler, so it may break with another compiler." %}